These Are the Most Impractical Things That Christina and Tarek El Moussa Put in Every ‘Flip or Flop’ House

-Next: Taking this out of a house turns off so many buyers.
+Next: Removing this from a house disappoints many buyers.

 9. Showers in place of bathtubs

-Showers take up less room than tubs, but a tub-less house could be a big issue for homebuyers with children.
-Every family with kids needs at least one tub, and removing them is one mistake the El Moussas make all the time.
+Showers take up less room than tubs, but a tub-less house can be a big issue for homebuyers with children.
+Every family with kids needs at least one tub, and removing them is a mistake Christina and Tarek make all the time.

 Next: This outdoor design decision has plenty of negatives.